 It seems that this may be the year when average people start looking to the skies to see whether we are alone in the universe..
 For those who have never been interested in science fiction and whose only conception of aliens has been jokes about little green men, crop circles, and that story your crazy … Continue reading A Quick Intro to Aliens

-As governments around the US struggle with the contentious question of when to relax stay-at-home orders, social distancing laws, and the closures of non-essential businesses and venues, it is worthwhile to consider the question of the extent to which these measures are legal under the US constitution.
-I submit that they are not.
-The first … Continue reading Social distancing laws violate the Constitution.
-I support them anyway.
+States of Exception are Exceptions, and Karens are a Necessary Evil As local governments and federal agencies around the US struggle with the contentious question of mask-wearing and the closures of non-essential businesses and venues, it is worthwhile to consider the question of the extent to which these measures violate our rights of freedom of … Continue reading Mask Mandates Violate Our Rights.
+I Support Them Anyway.